sudislife/sudislife/README.md

 ❌ Can carry you in video games
 <br>

+## How to train a robot
-Here's a video of me giving a presentation of the robot Pepper during open day
+Here's a random video of me giving a presentation of the robot Pepper during open day
 <br>
 <a href="https://youtube.com/shorts/iYLsXjNKgI0?feature=share">
 <img src="https://raw.githubusercontent.com/sudislife/sudislife/main/Me%20Presenting%20Pepper.jpg" style="align:center; width:300px; height:auto;">